 After graduating from Amherst in 1926, he worked as Director of Athletics at Morgan College.
 In 1929, he attended medical school at McGill University in Canada, where he studied with anatomy professor Dr. John Beattie.
 Drew developed his interest in blood storage just before he graduated in 1933.
 In 1935, Drew returned to Washington D.C. to become a professor at Howard University’s medical school.
 He was a member of both Omega Psi Phi Fraternity and Sigma Pi Phi Fraternity.

 In 1938, the Rockefeller Foundation offered Drew a research fellowship at New York’s Columbia-Presbyterian Medical Center to study blood.
 While there he discovered that plasma, a pale yellow liquid without the blood cells could be stored, preserved, and used in an emergency.
-Shortly after receiving a Ph.D., he was asked to direct a pilot program for collecting, testing, and distributing blood plasma in Great Britain.
+Shortly after receiving his Doctor of Science, he was asked to direct a pilot program for collecting, testing, and distributing blood plasma in Great Britain.
 During the five-month program, Drew and his associates collected blood from over 15,000 people and gave about 1,500 transfusions.

 With the success of the program, Drew gained international fame and was appointed director of the first American Red Cross Plasma Bank.
 During World War II, he recruited 100,000 blood donors for the U.S. Army and Navy.
 Their blood saved the lives of thousands of wounded soldiers.
 Ironically, the U.S. armed forces maintained a segregated blood donation system that refused to give blood from non-whites to white soldiers.
 Drew denounced the policy, stating that there was no scientific evidence of difference based on race and, consequentially, and resigned his position.
 He returned to Washington D.C. and became the head of Howard University’s Department of Surgery and later chief surgeon at Freedman’s Hospital.